JetBrains-Research/astminer/README.md

 #### Upcoming in 0.4

 * Support of code2vec output format
-* Extraction of ASTs or path-based representations of individual methods
+* Extraction of ASTs and path-based representations of individual methods
-* Extraction of data for method name prediction task
+* Extraction of data for the task of method name prediction ([code2vec paper](https://arxiv.org/abs/1803.09473))

 #### 0.3